Response to Franklin/Hiawatha homeless encampment

 - Working with Hennepin County to offer training on self-care to care providers.

-- The Community Planning and Economic Development (CPED) department has been working with partners, including the Red Lake Nation, on establishing a temporary Navigation Center at 2109 Cedar Ave.
-S. The center will provide a safe and service-rich environment for people.
-The goal is to have it open by December.
+- The Community Planning and Economic Development (CPED) department has been working with partners, including the Red Lake Nation, on establishing the Navigation Center.

 - The Public Works Department has installed a hydrant-based drinking fountain to provide easy access to safe drinking water; partnered with the Minneapolis Park and Recreation Board to provide twice-a-day solid waste services; and coordinated with MnDOT to place a generator powered light tower at the encampment.